anthraxx/arch-svn-package-to-git/README.md

 - `PACKAGE [STRING]...`
-**synopsis:** Set the packages that should be converted to separate git repositories **default:** All packages of the specified input repository
+**synopsis:** Set the packages that should be converted to separate git repositories.
+In case `--update` is the only passed value, fetch the `INPUT_GIT` repository and sequencially convert all updated packages.
+**default:** All packages of the specified input repository